We have suggestions to help you stay comfortable while conserving energy, no matter what the season.

 - Turn off unnecessary lights.

-- Lay off appliances during hot afternoons and evenings.
+- Reduce appliance usage during hot afternoons and evenings.
 Many appliances create heat and moisture, making the air conditioner work harder.
-Limit use of ranges and stoves, dishwashers, dryers, washing machines, and other heat-producing equipment to early morning or late evening when temperatures are cooler.
+Use your range or stove, dishwasher, dryer, washing machine, and other heat-producing equipment in the early morning or late evening when temperatures are cooler.

-- Rig a clothesline in the yard and give your dryer a break.
+- Assemble a clothesline in the yard and give your dryer a break.

 - If you have a refrigerator or freezer in your garage that isn't full, consider getting rid of it.
 These appliances tend to be older and hog energy.

-- SMUD's Shade Tree program offers free shade trees for customers whose homes have an eastern, western or southern exposure that heats up during the summer.
+- SMUD's Shade Tree program gives free shade trees to customers whose homes have an eastern, western or southern exposure that heats up during the summer.

 Going on vacation?

-- Set your air conditioner thermostat at 85 degrees or higher.
+- In summer, set your air conditioner thermostat at 85 degrees or higher.
+In colder weather, set your heater to 60 degrees or lower.

 - Put lights on a timer to save energy and give the house a "lived in" look.